-Fora (Foster Care Action Groups) Project
+Fora (Foster Care Action Groups) Project â€" Dissemination

 EPIC, in partnership with Tusla, have developed a Children's and Young People's Participation project.
 This project was funded by Atlantic Philanthropies.
 The purpose of this is to build on and further develop the participation of young people in care nationally, to hear their views on issues of relevance and concern to them, to consult them on policy and practice development within Tusla and to contribute to positive changes and quality assurance of the care system.
-This will be done by setting up Children's Fora to bring young people together in groups in all areas.
-During the year 16 fora were active.
-165 children participated in the fora.
-These have already made significant contributions to bring about changes in local policy and practice in their local areas.